particle-iot/docs/src/content/reference/firmware.md

 Perhaps counter-intuitively, max() is often used to constrain the lower end of a variable's range, while min() is used to constrain the upper end of the range.

 **WARNING:**
-Because of the way the max() function is implemented, avoid using other functions inside the brackets, it may lead to incorrect results
+Because of the way the max() function is implemented, avoid using other functions inside the brackets, it may lead to incorrect results.

 ```C++
 max(a--, 0);   // avoid this - yields incorrect results